MagdaFronczyk/magdalena-fronczyk-cv/readme.md

 ## Status

-Project is: _in progress_ .
-I'm still updating my Resume and improving my code.
+Project is: _in progress_.
+I'm still updating info included in my CV and improving my code.

 ## Inspiration

 Project inspired by [@flynerdpl](https://www.flynerd.pl/)

-Thanks:
+Thank you:

 Google Fonts - a collection of beautiful free fonts.
-A special thank you for Natanael Gama, the designer of Exo font which I've used in this project.
+A special thank you for Natanael Gama who designed the Exo font which I've used in this project.

-Font Awsome - a set of modern free icons.
+Font Awsome - a collection of fun,modern and free icons.

 ## Contact